uallknowmatt/genaitest/scripts/README-SETUP.md

 ## Testing the Setup:

-After running either script, you can test the GitHub Actions:
+After running any script, you can test the GitHub Actions:

 1. Go to your GitHub repository
 2. Click **Actions** tab